 Dosage with creatine is tricky.
 Depending on your goals and blend synergy, two grams is good or too small.
 Standalone creatine supplements often promote creatine loading which includes dosages of 5 grams and up.

-Often the most underappreciated ingredients of pre workout supplements are those intended for mental prowess.
+Often the most underappreciated ingredients of a pre workout are those intended for mental prowess.
 This blend often contains herbs meant to help with stress, reduce anxiety, and help you have laser focus.
 This means you will have nothing to think about, but the squats you’re about to crush and not the attractive people inside the gym or the gym owner’s weird playlist.

 Herbs like rhodiola rosea and ashwagandha are included for their adaptogenic properties.
 They help you feel calm and less stressed despite the literal weight under pressure.
 Choline ingredients – especially Citicoline and Alpha GPC – are also popular for their brain health and function optimization.
 N-acetyl L-Tyrosine is also a contender thanks to its mood and focus boosting properties.